Private Pilot Certificate

 Total Approximate Cost

-*The above costs are based on FAA part 141 minimums and actual past student costs.
+*The above costs are based on FAA part 61 average of 70 Hours

 **The ground instruction time (Pre/Post flight briefings) is approximate and depends on the knowledge of the student.

-***These costs are averages and may vary depending on the Designated Pilot Examiner.
+***These costs are averages and may vary depending on the Designated Pilot Examiner and AME.

 These prices are a guideline to approximate total flight costs.
-They are based on current (August, 2020) aircraft prices in the aircraft suitable for that type of training.
-All times are based on FAA Part 141 minimums, or an average of past students.
+They are based on current (July 1, 2025) aircraft prices in the aircraft suitable for that type of training.
 Everyone learns at a different pace, therefore, these times are not guaranteed for everyone.